NextronSystems/aurora-agent-manual/usage/configuration.rst

 The file passed should contain a regular expression per line; any log lines where any of these false positive regexps matches will not be logged.

+If you want to exclude all events from a specific process, process exclusions might be better than a false positive filter for that process since they also cancel any analysis on those events; see
+:ref:`Process Exclusions <Process Exclusions>` for more details.